 The days of turning up before kick-off and hoping to get in are sadly no longer with us.

-The two shops around the stadium stayed open during the construction progress.
-The two-floor store stocks the latest BJK home and away kits as well as branded bathrobes, towels, flip-flops and sunglasses.
+The main two-floor store stocks the latest BJK home and away kits as well as branded bathrobes, towels, flip-flops and sunglasses.

-Formerly halfway up the slope on Dolmabahce Gazhane cad, the BJK Müzesi has been relocated at the Vodafone Park.
+Formerly halfway up the slope on Dolmabahçe Gazhane cad, the BJK Müzesi (Mon-Sat 10am-5pm, not match days) has been relocated at Vodafone Park.
 Now reopened, the museum still greets visitors with flags of every European team BJK have faced in European competition.
 Cups, trophies and the famous Black Eagle statue complement commemorative silver platters engraved for international matches.

 The prime artefacts of the collection are the shirts worn by 2003 title winners Tayfur and Nihat, key members of the Turkey side that took third place in the World Cup of 2002.